Tropical Storm Danilo 2021

-Satellite images and tracking maps of Severe Tropical Storm Danilo 2021, December 29 - January 9.
+Satellite images, weather maps and tracks of Severe Tropical Storm Danilo 2021, December 30 - January 12.
 Max wind speed 130km/h.

 Danilo is located 748 km (404 nautical miles) east-northeast of Port Louis, Mauritius, and has tracked westward at 24 km/h (13 knots) over the past 6 hours.